 If you can find a nearby service dog provider, you may want to check this out.
 It’s involved and can be costly, but the law now says that: “service dogs used by the disabled are a deductible medical expense” according to NOLO.com.
 You may also be able to get an autism waiver for this.

-8. Block the doors when traveling.
+8. Block the doors when traveling with your child.

 When we do travel, we block the doors with things like ironing boards and garbage pail in a hotel room, or big furniture in a condo rental.
 We learned that blocking the door with something that makes a LOT of noise is critical!